alhajee/ckan/doc/user-guide.rst

 Managing your user profile
 --------------------------

-You can change the information that CKAN holds about you, including what other users see about you by editing your user profile.
+You can change the information that FMLD holds about you, including what other users see about you by editing your user profile.
 (Users are most likely to see your profile when you edit a dataset or upload data to an organization that they are following.)
 To do this, select the gearwheel symbol at the top of any